ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Overview
 ========

 This document describes the requirements for maintainers of Ansible community collections included in the Ansible community package.
-All inclusion candidates and already included collections must satisfy the requirements.
+All inclusion candidates and already included collections must meet the criteria marked with ``MUST`` in this document.

+In addition, you can use the `Collection inclusion criteria checklist <https://github.com/ansible-collections/overview/blob/main/collection_checklist.md>`_.

 In addition, you can use the `Collection inclusion criteria checklist <https://github.com/ansible-collections/overview/blob/main/collection_checklist.md>`_.